Mohsnmonji/mohsnmonji.github.io/about-me.md

     <a href="https://www.mcgill.ca/cand3/our-people/fellows-2024-25" target="_blank">McGill University</a>,
     and a <strong>CRDCN Emerging Scholar</strong> at the
     <a href="https://crdcn.ca" target="_blank">Canadian Research Data Centre Network (CRDCN)</a>.
-    In my doctoral research, I <strong>question and evaluate</strong> quantitative approaches and statistical methods used in <strong>health disparities research</strong>.
+    In my doctoral research, I <strong>question and evaluate</strong> quantitative methods used in <strong>health disparities research</strong>.
-    In particular, my work examines the <strong>quantification</strong> and the use of statistical methods to measure and study mental health outcomes, including psychological distress, anxiety, and depression.

   </p>

   <p>
-    Another strand of my research explores the <strong>social history of modern statistics</strong>, focusing on the historical contexts in which statistical knowledge emerged and how
-    <strong>statistical reasoning and quantification</strong> became central—epistemologically—to
-    scientific knowledge production.
+    Another strand of my research explores the <strong>social history of modern statistics</strong>, focusing on the historical contexts in which statistical knowledge and reasoning emerged and became central—epistemologically—to scientific knowledge production.
   </p>